Wild knot

 In the mathematical theory of knots, a knot is tame if it can be "thickened", that is, if there exists an extension to an embedding of the solid torus $S^1\times D^2$ into the 3-sphere.
 A knot is tame if and only if it can be represented as a finite closed polygonal chain.
-Every closed curve containing a wild arc is a wild knot.
-Knots that are not tame are called wild and can have pathological behavior.
 In knot theory and 3-manifold theory, often the adjective "tame" is omitted.
 Smooth knots, for example, are always tame.

+Knots that are not tame are called wild and can have pathological behavior.

+Every closed curve containing a wild arc is a wild knot.

 It has been conjectured that every wild knot has infinitely many quadrisecants.

-As well as their mathematical study, wild knots have also been studied for their decorative purposes in Celtic-style ornamental knotwork.
+As well as their mathematical study, wild knots have also been studied for their potential for decorative purposes in Celtic-style ornamental knotwork.